COSMIC-SETI/FrontPage/Memos/faqs.md

 ## Creating New User Accounts (Head Node only)

-1. obtain the `$username` desired by the new user, and a public SSH key
+1. Obtain the `$username` desired by the new user, and a public SSH key
 2. On `cosmic-head`:

 ```